• Skip to main content

 • What’s known is a point of reliability.
 We can rely on that product, detail, or service being there.

-• What’s unknown provides us some positive discovery (or a pleasant surprise).
+• What’s unknown provides us with some positive discovery (or a pleasant surprise).

 Too little of what is expected and we feel dissatisfied.